SERVIR-Amazonia/guyana-training/ceo/challenge.md

 # Challenges

+Work on whichever challenges are interesting to you.
+Collaborate with your colleagues and your instructors.
+Happy Coding!

 ## Find more interpretation imagery

 See if you can find additional imagery in GEE (or elsewhere) that can help you in your validation point interpretation in CEO.
 Add this imagery to our workshop's institution and symbolize it appropriately.

+## Create a stratified random sample in SEPAL
+Use the SEPAL `Stratified Area Estimator - Design` tool to create a new stratified random sample from the mangrove classification, and export the points into CEO.

 ## Rerun the analysis with new validation points
 Create a new set of sample points in GEE by changing the `seed` value.
 Load these into a new CEO project and do the interpretation for the new points.
 Load the interpretation results into SEPAL and do the `Stratified Area Estimator - Analysis` again.
 How have the results changed?
 Why is using such a small sample size for validation points not a good idea?